RAM limit: 16-bit OS/2 RAM limit

 16-bit OS/2 was limited to 15 MB, due to reserve space designed into the operating system.
 It reserved the top 1 MB of the 16 MB 24-bit address space for non-memory (from 16 MB to 15 MB).

 32-bit x86 RAM limit

-In modes of 32-bit x86 processors without Physical Address Extension (PAE), the usable RAM may be limited to less than 4 GB.
+In non-PAE modes of 32-bit x86 processors, the usable RAM may be limited to less than 4 GB.
 Limits on memory and address space vary by platform and operating system.
-Limits on physical memory for 32-bit platforms also depend on the presence and use of PAE, which allows 32-bit systems to use more than 4 GB of physical memory.
+Limits on physical memory for 32-bit platforms also depend on the presence and use of Physical Address Extension (PAE), which allows 32-bit systems to use more than 4 GB of physical memory.

 PAE and 64-bit systems may be able to address up to the full address space of the x86 processor.